1707073Jafril/django-employee/README.md

   d.
 Pivot Table : This table is for associating employees with achievement(s).

 3. Model Relationship
-There is basically two model relationship were established :
+There are basically two model relationship were established :
   a.
 One to one between Department and Employee
   b.
 Many to many between Employee and Achievement

+4. Views/Controllers
+Most focused features of django views are:
+  a.
+Employee List : Retrive the employee name, department and achievements.
+  b.
+Create Employee : Creates new employee with name, department and achievements.
+  c.
+Update Employee : Update the employee's name, department, and associated achievements.
+  d.
+Delete Employee : Delete employee from database.

+5. Database
+ Database : SQLite relational database
+ Operation : Django ORM

 ```